Health and Social Care BTEC Level 3 Diploma

 How is it assessed?

 Via external assessment in the form of exams and controlled assessments; also by internally marked assignments which are evidenced by a range of methods, including presentations, reports, reflective diaries, leaflets.
-Your work experience placements make up a crucial part of your assignments.
 Assignments are graded at Pass, Merit or Distinction level.

 Where will it take me?